PasifikTelekom/How-to-Receive-Fax-using-FreeSWITCH/README.md

 ## STEP 1:

-After installing FreeSWITCH, start with Configuration of mod_spandsp.
+After installing FreeSWITCH, start with Configuration of `mod_spandsp`.

 `${CONF}/autoload_configs/spandsp.conf.xml (You should not have to modify this file).`